Chhattisgarh High Court

 The Chhattisgarh High Court is one of the High Courts in India located at Village Bodri, Bilaspur with jurisdiction over the state of Chhattisgarh.
-It was established on 1 November 2000 with the creation of New state of Chhattisgarh upon the reorganisation of the state of Madhya Pradesh.
-The High Court of Bilaspur is the 19th High Court of India.
+It was established on 1 November 2000 with the creation of the new state of Chhattisgarh upon the reorganisation of the state of Madhya Pradesh.
+The Chhattisgarh High Court is the 19th High Court of India.

 Justice R. S. Garg was the first acting Chief Justice of the Chhattisgarh High Court.

-The Judges
+Judges

 The Chhattisgarh High Court sits at Bilaspur in the state of Chhattisgarh, and may have a maximum of 22 judges, of which 17 may be permanent and 5 may be additionally appointed.
-Currently, it has 13 judges.
+Currently, the high court has 14 judges.